se-edu/learningresources/contents/kotlin/NullSafety.md

 We also notice the use of safe call operator together with Elvis operator in the same statement.

 But the Elvis operator is more powerful than this. `return` and `throw` statements are legitimate default values on the right side of the Elvis operator.
+So you can define your own error message to aid debugging.
 For example:
 ```kotlin
 fun myFunc(node: Node): String? {
     val parent = node.getParent() ?: return null